Structural Properties of Entropic Vectors and Stability of the Ingleton Inequality: Preliminaries

-The Ahlswede--Körner reduction, \cite{ahlswede2006common,Ahlswede-Connection-1977}, modifies a given tropical $n$-tuple so that some entropies in the new tuple vanish, while some (combinations of) other entropies stay the same. \begin{lemma}[Ahlswede--Körner reduction] Let us consider a tropical $n$-tuple $(X_{i}:i=0,\dots,n-1)$ and a subcollection $(X_{i}:i=0,\dots,k-1)$ of it, where $k\leq n$.
+The Ahlswede--K\"orner reduction modifies a given tropical $n$-tuple so that some entropies in the new tuple vanish, while some (combinations of) other entropies stay the same. \begin{lemma}[Ahlswede--K\"orner reduction] Let us consider a tropical $n$-tuple $(X_{i}:i=0,\dots,n-1)$ and a subcollection $(X_{i}:i=0,\dots,k-1)$ of it, where $k< n$.
 Then there exists an $(n+1)$-tuple $(X_{0},\dots,X_{n-1},X'_{n-1})$, such that